pongkiat/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 Once finished, you can proceed to write the installer onto a USB drive.

+* Note: The USB drive must be formatted as Mac OS Extended (Journaled), and make sure the volume is named "Untitled"
-* Note: The entire USB drive will be formatted
+* Note 2: The entire USB drive will be formatted

 | Select Downloaded Installer | Select disk to format |
 | :--- | :--- |